dp1/iscream/README.md

 # User interface

 The user interface is simple, and allows the user to see the current state of the alarm (idle, active, triggered) and to remotely turn the alarm on and off.

+# System latency

+As mentioned in `On-device processing`, the alarm logic and network are decoupled where possible, so that the system can respond to noise even when the network isn't responding quickly.
+The only consequence of a network delay is reflected in a delayed status report, which cannot be avoided, but the system will still trigger and respond to the remote control regardless of this.

 # How to run